mellywebby/100-days-of-code/log.md

 **Today's Progress**: Configured VS Code to run Python (after a bit of a struggle), finished up conditional statements, and started learning about dictionaries.

 **Thoughts:** First of all, dictionaries are super cool.
 Having a uniquely defined index is already proving to be very useful in the practice problems that I completed today.
 Secondly, I acknowledge that I still have a whole lot to learn, but right now I am focused on enjoying the process.
 I'm feeling really good about this today.

+### Day 7: October 9, 2020

+**Today's Progress**: Today I worked with a CSV file that contained the top 100 names given to newborns in Scotland from 1974 to 2019.
+I practiced opening the file and creating a dictionary with year as the indexes and the most popular boy name as the values.
+I also learned how to use the in operator to populate a dictionary.

+**Thoughts:** Downloading a real data set and using what I've learned in the past week to extract information was exhilarating.
+It was my first time creating a meaningful python program outside of the course.